 Sangria is super easy to make from scratch, just as you can see from this recipe.
 It requires few ingredients and can be dressed up or down.

-Sangria is a punch, traditionally made of red wine and fresh or dried fruit, often with other added spirits.
+Traditionally made of red wine and fresh or dried fruit, Sangria is often made with other added spirits, as well.

 Use a red wine that you enjoy drinking on it’s own when you make sangria.
 Sangria is as sweet or as dry as you make it.
 Since it’s a fruity punch, it’s usually best to use a more dry red wine since you can always add a bit more sugar to the sangria or use a lemon-lime soda to add some sweetness.

-Sangria should be served chilled on the rocks.
+Serve the sangria chilled and on the rocks.
 It’s also fun to put spiced sugar (I use a mixture of sugar and cinnamon) on the rim of each glass!

 To keep sangria from getting diluted from melting ice cubes, freeze small fruits or berries and use them as ice cubes.